kjswedberg/kjswedberg.github.io/2020August.md

 ## August 20, 2020

 I worked on the Grafana dashboard that contains both the Visual T&D data and Foreseer data.
 This was done to allow the data from the two meter to be compared easier.

+## August 27, 2020

+Today, I experemented with the meter event Jupyter Notebook script.
+I tried to decrease some of the rounding error, but was not able to decrease it further.
+Since a time precision parameter was added to the command that sends the data to the TIG-Playground, I set up a new dashboard and a new measurement to visualize the data.
+With the parameter, some of the datapoints still seem to be missing.
+As a result, the current and voltage data are not smooth sinusoidal signals on the Grafana dashboard.